jsdelivrbot/mn-table-list/README.md

 ### Usage

-Use the class .mn-table-list in a tag table
+Juse use the class `.mn-table-list` in a tag table, and use inside their, thead, and tbody to content.

 ```html
 <table class="mn-table-list">